Man dies after north Wichita crash

 WICHITA, Kan.
-(KSNW) — A man has died as the result of a car crash in north Wichita early Sunday morning.
+(KSNW) – A man died from a car crash in north Wichita early Sunday morning.

-According to the Wichita Police Department, the crash happened near the intersection of W 27th St N and Woodland N around 2 a.m.
+According to the Wichita Police Department, the crash happened near the intersection of 27th Street North and Woodland around 2 a.m.

-Wichita police say the victim, an unidentified 42-year-old man, was standing behind his car when Alonza Garcia-Amaya rear-ended the victim’s car, pinning him.
+Wichita police say the victim, an unidentified 42-year-old man, was standing behind his car when Alanso Garcia-Amaya rear-ended the victim’s car, pinning him.
 The victim was pronounced dead at the scene.

-Garcia-Amaya was arrested on suspicion of involuntary manslaughter driving under the influence.
+Garcia-Amaya was arrested on suspicion of involuntary manslaughter; while driving under the influence.

 KSN will provide more information as it becomes available.